1955 in the Vietnam War: March

-Viet Minh forces evacuated the Cà Mau peninsula at the southernmost tip of South Vietnam to journey to North Vietnam in accordance with the Geneva Accords.
+Viet Minh forces evacuated the Cà Mau peninsula at the southernmost tip of South Vietnam to depart to North Vietnam in accordance with the Geneva Accords.
 Anticipating the evacuation, Col. Lansdale and his group had implemented an accelerated program (Occupation Liberty) to prepare the South Vietnamese army to occupy the area as the Viet Minh withdrew.
 The occupation proceeded smoothly with propaganda leaflets dropped by air, medical dispensaries established, rice distributed, and roads improved.
 However, "the political and social conditions which had long generated support for the Viet Minh remained virtually unchanged.